Piazzetta Reale | Duomo district Duomo

 Pièce de résistance is a beautifully crafted 1804 centerpiece made of marble, onyx, semiprecious stones and gilded bronze.
 It's a miniature - meters long - of a Roman hippodrome, with temples, columns, statues.

 Since 1984 the palazzo has hosted the Cimac, the City Council's Contemporary Art Museum.
-It has been extensively renovated and reopened on December 6 2010 as Museo del Novecento.
+It has been extensively renovated and reopened on December 6, 2010 as the Museo del Novecento.

 MILAN CITY TOURS